-The National Maritime Museum is one of several historic attractions in and around Greenwich.
-As one of our local museums, this has been one of our absolute favourites over the years.
-With several play areas and activities for young children, this is a museum that the whole family can enjoy.
+The National Maritime Museum has been an absolute favourite over the years.
+Living a quick bike-ride away, we often take advantage of the many play areas and activities for young children.
+This is a museum that the whole family can enjoy.

 The Maritime Museum is located between the Greenwich town centre and the Royal Park.
 This makes the museum a perfect stop as you can just walk outside after your visit stepping right into the wonderful park.
 If your kids still have any energy left, we can warmly recommend the Greenwich Park Playground, just a 10 min walk from the museum.